adam85-hub/phpexpress/Readme.md

 # How to use?
-For default setup copy "test" folder.
+For default setup copy "./setup" folder.